-Man wearing 'FBI' hat robs a Bank in Greensboro
+Man wearing 'FBI' hat robs a bank in Greensboro

-GREENSBORO, N.C. — A man robbed the Wells Fargo in Greensboro Wednesday afternoon.
+GREENSBORO, N.C. — Police said a man robbed a Wells Fargo in Greensboro Wednesday afternoon - and he had on a unique disguise while doing it.

 Officers described the suspect as a man wearing a blue hat with white letters that read "FBI" on the front.
 He was also wearing a "fanny pack" with a dark shirt and pants.